Model Successful Programs

 Given the global nature of the company, these initiatives take different forms in different locations to account for cultural differences in how mental health is talked about and perceived around the world.
 The company feels this differentiation has been critical to success.
 As one example, it asks offices worldwide to observe the International Day of Persons with Disabilities (December 3), but each has latitude in how to do so.

 Perhaps most notably, DuPont’s global EAP team created and implemented an internal anti-stigma campaign, called “ICU” (“I See You”), the centerpiece of which is an animated video about how to recognize signs of emotional distress in colleagues and encourage them to seek help.
 Based on its success, DuPont decided to make the ICU Program available to all employers, free of charge, through a partnership with the Center for Workplace Mental Health.
-Return to top of page.

 In 2016, EY launched its “r u ok?” initiative, an education and awareness campaign to help reduce stigma around mental illness and substance abuse disorders.
 The idea for the initiative came out of the firm’s participation in the CEO Summit on Mental Health in the Workplace, held in October 2015.
 Led by EY’s employee assistance program (EAP), “r u ok?” was designed to encourage employees to check in with each other and provide support to colleagues who might be struggling with mental health issues.
 It combined e-learning, presentations, peer connections, and employee champions to help employees learn how to start a conversation about mental health and share information about available resources.

 With the support of EY’s disability-focused employee resource group (ERG), AccessAbilities, the “r u ok?” initiative has evolved into the “We Care” mental health awareness campaign.
 We Care, which involves more than 1,300 participants across 26 offices, uses personal stories, including those shared by company leadership, to help build awareness of mental health issues and reduce stigma.
 To facilitate the sharing of stories, EY created a system that allows employees to anonymously submit information about their experiences with mental health issues.
 As an additional effort to maintain employee privacy, any identifying details are removed before the stories are shared.
 Research has found storytelling to be a powerful tool for reducing stigma and encouraging individuals to seek help for mental health issues.
 Analysis of the impact of the We Care campaign indicates this has proven true at EY, as there has been a 48 percent increase in mental health-related calls to the firm’s EAP since the start of the campaign.
-Return to top of page.

 Pharmaceutical company Janssen, whose parent company is Johnson and Johnson, has established a company-wide vision that mental illness be “well understood and treated early and mostly prevented by 2030.”
 This vision aligns with United Nations development goals and reflects the company’s goal to be a leader in not only mental health prevention and treatment, but also increasing awareness and eradicating stigma.
 Reflecting this, through Janssen Research & Development, LLC, in 2017 the company launched the One Mind at Work initiative, a global coalition of leaders committed to transforming approaches to mental health and addiction with the goal of delivering better mental health, wellness, and economic outcomes globally.